-Per-unit energy cost savings over the 15-year period of analysis are presented below in Figure 17 and Figure 18.
-It is estimated that the first-year TDV energy cost savings range from -\$3.89 per square foot to \$1.43 per square foot for warm climate zones with maximum savings at 16/24°F design TD.
-For cool climate zones, the TDV energy cost savings range from -\$4.5 per square foot to \$0 per square foot.
+Per-unit energy cost savings over the 15-year period of analysis are presented below.
+It is estimated that the first-year TDV energy cost savings range from -\$3.89 per square foot to \$1.43 per square foot for warm climate zones with maximum savings at 16/24°F design TD, as shown in Figure 17.
+For cool climate zones, the TDV energy cost savings range from -\$4.5 per square foot to \$0 per square foot, as shown in Figure 18.

-Figure 17: Warm climate TDV energy cost savings vs. dry mode TD
+Figure 17: Warm climate TDV energy cost savings vs. dry mode TD.

-Figure 18: Cool climate TDV energy cost savings vs. dry mode TD
+Figure 18: Cool climate TDV energy cost savings vs. dry mode TD.

-Per-unit energy cost savings over the 15-year period of analysis are presented in below in Figure 19 and Figure 20.
-It is estimated that the year average TDV energy cost savings for warm climate zones is approximately \$1.81 per square foot at a specific efficiency of 65 Btuh/W. The estimated first-year average TDV energy cost savings for cool climate zones is approximately \$0.81 per square foot at a specific efficiency of 65 Btuh/W.
+Per-unit energy cost savings over the 15-year period of analysis are presented in below.
+It is estimated that the year average TDV energy cost savings for warm climate zones is approximately \$1.87 per square foot at a specific efficiency of 65 Btuh/W, as shown in Figure 19.
+The estimated first-year average TDV energy cost savings for cool climate zones is approximately \$0.71 per square foot at a specific efficiency of 65 Btuh/W, as shown in Figure 20.

-Figure 19: Warm climate TDV energy cost savings vs. specific efficiency
+Figure 19: Warm climate TDV energy cost savings vs. specific efficiency.

-Figure 20: Cool climate TDV energy cost savings vs. specific efficiency
+Figure 20: Cool climate TDV energy cost savings vs. specific efficiency.

-5.2.3 LRWH Prototype
+5.2.3 Large Refrigerated Warehouse Prototype

-Per-unit energy cost savings over the 15-year period of analysis are presented in Table 24 through

-Table 26 for each of the variable SCT setpoint options.
+Per-unit energy cost savings over the 15-year period of analysis are presented in Table 29 through Table 31 for each of the variable SCT setpoint options.
 It is estimated that the first-year TDV energy cost savings for option B can be as high as \$3.09 per square foot over the 15-year life time of the proposed conditions.

-Table 24: Variable SCT Option A: TDV Energy Cost Savings Over 15-Year Period of Analysis

-Per LRWH Prototype (New Construction)
+Table 29: Variable SCT Option A: TDV Energy Cost Savings Over 15-Year Period of Analysis Per LRWH Prototype (New Construction)